 Recipe Frequently Asked Questions

-- Make this recipe gluten free by using your favorite all purpose gluten free flour mixture.
+- Make this recipe gluten-free by using your favorite gluten-free all-purpose flour blend.

 - What makes this muffin recipe healthy?
-I like to use un-refined sugar, like coconut sugar and maple syrup.
-I also add in some ground flax seed, and even some protein powder occasionally.
+I like to use unrefined sugar, like coconut sugar and maple syrup.
+I also add ground flaxseed and protein powder.
 Whole wheat flour can be used, if you wish.

 - How long do leftover muffins last?
 If stored in the refrigerator, in an air-tight container, muffins should last about 5 days.
 They can also be stored at room temperature, but they might not last quite as long.